electrp/electrp.github.io/content/posts/slotmap.md

 ### Iteration

 Algorithmically, this implementation would have a slow iteration speed compared to allocated pointers.
 The required iterations isn't the number of currently stored values, but the maximum number of values ever stored in the structure.
-Depending on your usage, this could be just fine or even better.
-As the memory is guaranteed to be contiguous, you can spend much less time waiting for memory retrieval.
+Depending on your usage, this could be just fine or even better as memory within the slotmap is contiguous.
 For even better iteration performance, you could:
 - Tracking the location of the last valid slot would allow you to only iterate until the end of all valid data.
 Preferring to insert new values at the front can improve this as well, which could be done simply with a priority queue.
+- Caching information about the next valid key within a slot would eliminate much of the checking between objects, especially if this logic could be done branchless.
+- Use a Sparse Set!
+These aren't exactly slotmaps, but often are used to store a set of objects specifically for fast insertion, with similar index guarantees.

 ## Example Uses